Thomas Fremantle, 3rd Baron Cottesloe: Shooting career

-When Halford died in 1897, he left Wistow to Fremantle, and Fremantle continued the ballistic trials they had jointly carried out.
+When Halford died in 1897, he left Wistow Hall to Fremantle, and Fremantle continued the ballistic trials they had jointly carried out.
 (Note: The results of some of these experiments were published as Mallock 1904.)
 Along with Metford, he developed a new form of ballistic pendulum, which he outlined to fellow shooters at the 1904 Imperial Meeting.
 In 1909 and 1911, working with the engineer Arthur Mallock, Fremantle devised a method to establish the maximum range of the Short Magazine Lee–Enfield when firing Mark VII ammunition.
-He wrote several articles on the history and design of rifles for Baily's Magazine, which he collated into his 1896 book Notes on the Rifle.
+He came to be regarded as one of the foremost experts on the history and design of rifles, and wrote several articles on the topic for Baily's Magazine, which he collated into his 1896 book Notes on the Rifle.
 He also served as president of the Society for Army Historical Research and contributed to several editions of the Text Book of Small Arms, published by the War Office.

 Fremantle became assistant secretary to the British National Rifle Association (NRA) in 1889, reporting to Alfred Paget Humphry, the association's secretary.
 He played an important role in the association's move from Wimbledon Common to Bisley Camp, first used for the 1890 Imperial Meeting, which was overseen by Humphry.
 Fremantle was elected to the NRA's governing council in 1891.
 He was appointed by the association to the committee organising the programme for the shooting events at the 1908 Summer Olympics, which were held at Bisley.
 He shot there in the 1000-yard free rifle event, placing joint sixteenth with a score of 87 out of 100.
 Having previously served as vice-chairman of the NRA, he was its chairman between 1931 and 1939.

 In the 1910 Empire Match, for which Fremantle served as captain and coach, Great Britain won by 72 points with a score of 2,177; he was also captain for the British victory in 1912.
 He frequently represented the House of Lords in the Vizianagram Match, contested against the House of Commons.
 He continued to shoot at Bisley until 1946, by which point he was 84 years old.
-Several trophies awarded for NRA competitions, including a cup in memory of Henry Halford, were donated by Fremantle.
+Several trophies awarded for NRA competitions, including a cup in memory of Halford, were donated by Fremantle.
 He also organised the first collection of small arms at Bisley, which became the NRA museum.